-They should ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two KCSIE 2021.
+They should ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two KCSIE 2023.

-Where children leave the school or college (including in year transfers) the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Where children leave the school (including in year transfers) the designated safeguarding lead should ensure their child protection file is transferred to the new school as soon as possible, and within 5 days for an inyear transfer or within the first 5 days of the start of a new term.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
-Receiving schools and colleges should ensure key staff such as DSL's and SENCOs or the named person with oversight for SEN in colleges, are aware as required.
+Receiving schools should ensure key staff such as DSLs and SENCOs or the named person with oversight for SEN in school, are aware as required.

 Where there is an existing risk management plan/assessment in place for behaviours that are deemed potentially harmful to the pupil or others (i.e. self-harming or harmful sexualised behaviour), this information must be shared with the destination provision prior to the pupil starting so that appropriate care and control measures can be put in place to mitigate the potential of any risk of further harm occurring.
-The DSL will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving, for example prior to a transfer programme.
+The DSL will also consider if it would be appropriate to share any information with the new school in advance of a child leaving, for example prior to a transfer programme.